📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Thanks to its tropical climate, Madeira Island, located in the middle of the North Atlantic, is a great destination in autumn.
 It has year-round sunshine, pleasant temperatures, and stunning natural landscapes.

-The atmosphere is very similar to that of the Algarve, and retirees have become increasingly fond of these islands.
-Perhaps it’s the fact that they get excellent quality of life at almost half the price.
+The atmosphere is quite similar to that of the Algarve, and these islands have become increasingly popular with retirees, perhaps because they offer an excellent quality of life at nearly half the cost.

 Look at the table below to know what you should pack for your trip during this season: